Want to slip us some love? Email it.

-“It’s not going to be Maximillien, obviously, but it will, of course, be French,” Willy Boutillier tells CHS about his new Capitol Hill venture, Le Zinc.
+“It’s not going to be Maximilien, obviously, but it will, of course, be French,” Willy Boutillier tells CHS about his new Capitol Hill venture, Le Zinc.

 The casual French restaurant — thinks mussels and frites — with a big bar — think big — is planned for the large ground-floor restaurant space in the under-construction Vox Apartments at 15th and Pine.

-Boutillier says Maximillien was born 15 years ago above the Pike Place Market in a space that had already been long established with a restaurant.
+Boutillier says Maximilien was born 15 years ago above the Pike Place Market in a space that had already been long established with a restaurant.
 With Le Zinc, he and Christian Potvin business partner Axel Mace are setting in from scratch.
-(UPDATE: Maximillien chef Potvin will not be part of Le Zinc.
+(UPDATE: Maximilien chef Potvin will not be part of Le Zinc.
 CHS apologizes for the error!)

 “That’s new for us,” Boutillier said.
 “We can build it the exact way we want.”

 They’ve brought in some big guns to help, however, as Graham Baba Architects have designed the new space.
 It’s so early in the project that elements like the logo, above, are still in draft mode.

 Le Zinc is the first new project for Boutillier beyond his Maximilien original.
 He says he strategized a lot about where his venture should call home and decided the vibrant culture and sheer numbers of people moving to the area were what he needed to make the new restaurant and bar successful.

 Along with the more casual food, visitors to Le Zinc should expect a more casual, comfortably worn experience — maybe a little like a zinc-toped bar?